ohnotnow/code-investigator/README.md

 # explore how a feature works
 $ mermaid 'How does the process for booking time on a piece of equipment work?'

+# explore how a feature works
+$ testing 'Have we missed any edge cases in our ArchiveInactiveUsers test?'
 ```

 ## Example code-mode run